AquaDraco/UnityStationWiki/Electricity-Development.md

 #### Direction of flow:

-The StructureWired prefab and the IOElectricity interface accounts for a direction start and end indicator but electricity flows in both directions on unitystation(because we assume everything is wired in parallel).
+The StructuredWired prefab and the IOElectricity interface accounts for a direction start and end indicator but electricity flows in both directions on unitystation(because we assume everything is wired in parallel).
 This will simplify the circuits.

 ### The IOElectricity Interface: